muhme/joomla-branches-tester/README.md

 ## Trouble-Shooting

 1. To fully grasp the process, it's helpful to both see the diagrams and read the explanations provided.
-   For instance, if you create the Joomla Branches Tester only for branch 5.1-dev, you won’t be able to run tests on branch 5.2-dev.
-   In this situation, it’s necessary to create a Joomla Branches Tester for all branches, ensuring you can work across all branches.
 2. Simply try running it a second time.
 All scripts are designed to be run multiple times without issues.
 3. One advantage of Docker and scripting: you can easily start fresh.
    As Roy from The IT Crowd says, *"Have you tried turning it off and on again?"*
-   It takes just 2.5 minutes on a 2024 entry-level MacBook Air to delete everything and create 9 new containers with Joomla 5.2-dev, PHP 8.3, and PostgreSQL.
+   It takes just 2.5 minutes on a 2024 entry-level MacBook Air to delete everything and create the 10 containers with Joomla 5.2-dev branch and PostgreSQL.
    ```
-   scripts/create pgsql php8.3 52
+   scripts/create 52 pgsql
    ```
 4. Check the Docker container logs to monitor activity.
    For example, the `jbt-relay` container logs will display information about receiving and delivering emails.